 - This method is so fast!
 After you've peeled your carrots, they take under 15 minutes to cook.

-Checkout other easy and delicious Instant Pot Basics Recipes!
+Check out other easy and delicious Instant Pot Basics Recipes!

 How long to steam carrots in the Instant Pot?

-2 minutes at high pressure, followed by a quick release of pressure.
+How long to cook baby carrots in the Instant Pot: Cook baby carrots for 2 minutes at high pressure, followed by a quick release of pressure.

-- Add water: Add 1 cup water to the steel insert of the Instant Pot.
+- Add water: Add 1 cup of water to the steel insert of the Instant Pot.
 Increase water to 2 cups if using an 8qt cooker. (pic 2)

 - Close the lid and cook: Close the lid.
 Select 'pressure cook' or manual and cook for 2 minutes at high pressure, on sealing mode.
-Once cooking time is up, hit cancel and release the pressure manually (QR) by following your model's quick release instructions.
+Once cooking time is up, hit cancel and release the pressure manually (QR) by following your model's quick-release instructions.
 Carefully remove the steamer basket and let it cool. (pic 4)

 What accessories do I need for Instant Pot Carrots?